Going off Pattern? QAOA Parameter Heuristics and Potentials of Parsimony: Method

-\begin{itemize} \item In the \textbf{LR-QAOA} scheme, parameters are set according to linear ramp (LR) schedules, following Montañez-Barrera and Michielsen~\cite{montanez-barrera_towards_2024}.
+In the LR-QAOA scheme, parameters are set according to linear schedules, following Montañez-Barrera and Michielsen~\cite{montanez-barrera_towards_2024}.
 The ramps are parameterised by circuit depth \(p\) and slopes \((\Delta\beta,\Delta\gamma)\), corresponding to the mixer and phase operators, respectively.
-Given differing implementations of mixers in the QAOA literature (\eg~Refs.~\cite{Hadfield:2019,he_alignment_2023}), we consider two cases: (1) Both ramp parameters \(\Delta\beta,\Delta\gamma\) are positive, denoted as \(\LRp\), and the evolution uses \(U_B(\beta_j)\) as defined in \autoref{sec:theory}.
-(2) One parameter is negative $-\Delta\beta,\Delta\gamma$, denoted as $\LRm$.
-This case is also applied in Ref.~\cite{montanez-barrera_towards_2024}, likely as it aligns the mixer with the initial state \(\ket{x}\).
-Previous work indicates that QAOA performs better when the initial state coincides with the mixer’s ground state~\cite{he_alignment_2023}.
-For both cases, we use $\Delta\gamma=0.6$ and $|\Delta\beta|=0.3$ as suggested by the authors. \item As a \textbf{classical optimiser}, we employ the gradient-free optimiser \COBYLA~\cite{powell_direct_1994} to optimise parameters.
-Initial values are obtained using sequential, \(\LRm\) and \(\LRp\) parameters for MaxCut, VertexCover and Max3SAT, respectively.
-These varied initialisations ensure sufficiently distinct starting points, allowing us to assess how the choice of initialisation influences optimiser convergence and final parameter quality. \end{itemize}
+LR-QAOA is a well known method to efficiently produce high-quality results with approximation guarantees for various combinatorial optimisation problems \cite{montanez-barrera_towards_2024} at depths \(p>1\), without the need for extensive optimisation of the QAOA parameters.
+Given differing implementations of mixers in the QAOA literature (\eg~Refs.~\cite{farhi_quantum_2014,Hadfield:2019,montanez-barrera_towards_2024}), we consider two cases: (1) The signs of the slopes of both ramp parameters \(\Delta\beta,\Delta\gamma\) are positive, denoted as \(\LRp\), and the evolution uses \(U_B(\beta_j)=e^{-i\beta_iH_B}\) as defined in \autoref{sec:theory}.
+(2) The sign of the slope of the mixer-ramp is negative, that is $-\Delta\beta,\Delta\gamma$, which is equivalent to using \(U_B(\beta_j)=e^{i\beta_iH_B}\) with a positive sign for the mixer ramp.
+We refer to this variant as as $\LRm$.
+The latter case matches the mixer used in Ref.~\cite{montanez-barrera_towards_2024}, likely as the ground state of this mixer corresponds to the initial state \(\ket{x}\), which in their work is chosen as \(\ket{x}=\ket{-}^{\otimes n}\).
+The purpose of this distinction is to examine how improper orientation of the ramps with regard to the initial state affects the results.
+For both cases, we use $\Delta\gamma=0.6$ and $|\Delta\beta|=0.3$ as suggested by the authors in~\cite{montanez-barrera_towards_2024}.